Bard Early Colleges Administrative Team

 Brian Mateo is a “connector,” which makes him the perfect person to lead several engagement activities across Bard’s network.
 Brian works with the international campuses, Early Colleges and the Bard Globalization and International Affairs Program (BGIA).
 Through his work with the Early Colleges he promotes civic engagement initiatives such as assisting faculty develop Engaged Liberal Arts and Sciences courses, administering the Community Action Award program and working with Early College leadership to provide opportunities for students to engage with their communities.
 He also teaches a course on civic engagement at the Early College in Queens.
 Brian attended The Pennsylvania State University where he received a Bachelor of Science in Biobehavioral Health and a Master’s of Education in College Student Affairs.
 Brian also serves on the Advisory Council for the Carnegie Council Ethics for International Affairs New Leaders Program.

 Anna Hessa is a dedicated fundraising professional with a specialty in the cultural sector.
 As Development Officer, her role is to develop and expand individual philanthropic support for the Bard Early College Network.
 Areas of expertise include strategic planning, event production, board development, print and digital marketing, and young donor strategy.
 Anna received her Master of Arts, Visual Arts Administration, from New York University; and her Bachelor of Arts, Art History, from Belmont University, Nashville, Tennessee.

 Data and Evaluation Manager

 Sarah is an experienced grant writer and administrator who has focused on work with municipalities and nonprofits.
 She also has a background in journalism.
 Sarah currently serves as an elected council member in the Town of Red Hook where she focuses on communications, recreation, and sustainability among many other local issues.
 She has an MA in Public Policy from Rockefeller College, University at Albany and a BA in history.

-As part of the team for policy, partnerships, and new initiatives, David facilitates external partnerships for the Bard Early Colleges and manages the Maryland Alternative Teacher Preparation Program and coordinates licensure programs throughout the network.
-David holds a BA in English and Theatre from Goucher College.
+As part of the team for policy, partnerships, and new initiatives, DJ facilitates external partnerships for the Bard Early Colleges and manages the Maryland Alternative Teacher Preparation Program and coordinates licensure programs throughout the network.
+DJ holds a BA in English and Theatre from Goucher College.